Skip to main content

 SupplierThe supplier acts as the data provider in this standard.A business partner that supplies items to more than one customer.
 It provides the item stock already produced for the customer.
 Regardless of the site in which the item stock is located.

-Table 24: Actors and roles 3
+Table 15: Actors and roles 3

 5.4.2 PROCESS REPRESENTATION

 In this scenario, two customers procure the same item from one supplier.
 In addition to the Item Stock, the call-offs and the actual delivery quantity are displayed once for each day.
 There is a distribution of the supplier's total production output in a ratio of 1:3, i.e. each customer receives 1/3 of the planned production quantity and 1/3 is left in the supplier's warehouse.
-The information transmitted MUST be separated for each customer.
-The information MUST NOT be shared horizontally under any circumstances.
-This means that the Item Stock in relation to other customers MUST NOT be shared.
+The information transmitted must be separated for each customer.
+The information must not be shared horizontally under any circumstances.
+This means that the Item Stock in relation to other customers must not be shared.
 On day 5 and 6, a complete production downtime occurs at the supplier.
 The supplier now supplies its customers from its own stock and transmits the Item Stock information in the corresponding ratio.
 From day 7, production continues as planned.

-Table 25: single supplier to multi customer example Table 25: single supplier to multi customer example
+Table 16: single supplier to multi customer example Table 16: single supplier to multi customer example

 Note: In this standard, only current/actual Item Stock quantities are transmitted.